chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

     * Higher visibility into changes in systems for all involved
 * Look to leadership to help bring them on board if need be
 * Pointing to DevOps wins will help

-### DevOps: The War Crime

-* Some people feel threatened by the cloud, fast changes, etc.
-* What happens to my job?
-* Will I have to completely relearn everything I know?
-* I've worked so hard to get here and now I have to pivot?!?
-* Should I just retire now?
-* Empathy goes a long way here (but we've probably all heard enough about that)

 ### DevOps Isn't Just for IT